jonathanmendoza-tx/jonathanmendoza-tx/README.md

 ## 🔭 Current Project(s):
-    I am currently working on a private dataset from the National Health Institute.
+    I am currently working on a private dataset from the National Institutes of Health.
 The study will attempt to estimate the probability of a cancer diagnosis based on available health questionnaires and minimally invasive health screenings.